Alan Butkovitz: Early career

 Butkovitz graduated from Temple University and earned a Juris Doctor degree from the Temple University School of Law.

-Prior to holding elected office, Butkovitz was an Philadelphia attorney handling civil, criminal and environmental coverage cases.
+Prior to holding elected office, Butkovitz was a Philadelphia attorney handling civil, criminal and environmental coverage cases.
 He was a partner of Gold, Butkovitz & Robbins P.C.
 In 1980, he won a first amendment case in U.S District Court Third Circuit that opened up the Mummers Parade to women, minorities, and new entrants.

 Pennsylvania General Assembly

 Butkovitz served 15 years representing the 174th legislative district in the Pennsylvania House of Representatives.
 Butkovitz led a three-year bipartisan investigation into violence in Philadelphia public school that led to creating the Office of the Safe School Advocate, the first of its kind in the nation with the authority to fight for victims of school violence and monitor the School District of Philadelphia’s compliance with the Safe Schools Act.

 During his first term, Butkovitz fought against his party's leadership to successfully repeal a tax requiring senior citizens to include social security, pensions, and veteran's benefits as taxable income.
 In November 2005, he was elected Philadelphia City Controller and resigned his legislative seat effective December 31, 2005.